forrestdavis/NLPScholar/README.md

 #### `giveAllLabels`

-In evaluating models (in `evaluate` mode), the label with the maximum probability is deemed the predicted label.
+In evaluating token and text classification models (in `evaluate` mode), the label with the maximum probability is deemed the predicted label.
 If you want the probability of all the labels for each sample you can use `giveAllLabels`.
 If set to `True` columns for each label are added to the predictions file and the probability of each label is provided.
 The default is `False`, where only the max label and its probability is provided.

 ```yaml
 giveAllLabels: True